Malaysia to review political representation in govt-linked funds

 "Collectively, we agreed that while the market may see some short-term volatility as it factors in changes, the outlook beyond that is positive.
 We highlighted the emerging consensus of independent commentators that sees this as a historic opportunity to reset the nation's economy," the statement said.

-Mr Daim also said the council will be use the government-linked funds and companies to review projects and contract and other issues like toll roads.
+Mr Daim also said that the council will use the government-linked funds and companies to review projects and contract and other issues such as toll roads.

+Separately, the Finance Ministry said that the new government has not yet set a date for the abolishment of the Goods and Services Tax (GST).
+Dr Mahathir had promised to abolish the deeply unpopular tax within the first 100 days of assuming office.

+In a statement, the ministry said that rumours on social media that the GST would be abolished effective June 1, with no new tax to be imposed for first two years of the new administration, were untrue.